aadeshd/ExtractDataFromPDForImage/README.md

 # Troubleshoot
 If code gives "The requested operation requires elevation" error, you might need to try changing the tesseract executable to run as admin property:
 Right Click tesseract.exe -> Properties -> Compability -> Check/Uncheck Run this program as an administrator -> OK .

+# Extract Data from PDF and Images
+To extract data from PDF file and Images.
+It also save the last image or document processed.
+This code can also handles PDF with different orientation (Upside down, 90 rotated)

+# Extract Data from PDF
+To extract data from PDF without saving any temp file.
+This code does not have functionality to handle poorly oriented documents.